-Special characters and symbols like © ® ™ and others often need to be inserted into content.
+Symbols and special characters like © ® ™ and others often need to be inserted into content.

-This tutorial explains how to add HTML symbols and characters to your content.
+This tutorial will show you how to add special symbols and characters to your content.

-If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

-Click on the character you would like to use from the Special character pop-up window to insert it into your post (or page) …
+Select the item you want to use from the Special character chart to add it to your text …

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding a combination of characters into your web page that the browser then interprets as symbols.
+They are generated by typing or adding character combinations in the web page that your web browser then interprets as special symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See further below for references additional information about custom characters and symbols.
+- See further below for references useful resources about HTML characters and symbols.

 Using Smileys In WordPress